 - 1. Running Fortify Static Code Analyzer as a stand-alone process or integrating Fortify Static Code Analyzer in a build tool - 2.
 Translating the source code into an intermediate translated format - 3.
 Scanning the translated code and producing security vulnerability reports - 4.
-Auditing the results of the scan, either by opening the results (FPR file) in Fortify Audit Workbench or uploading them to Fortify Software Security Center for analysis, or directly with the results displayed on screen
+Auditing the results of the scan, either by opening the results (typically an FPR file) in Micro Focus Fortify Audit Workbench or uploading them to Micro Focus Fortify Software Security Center for analysis, or working directly with the results displayed on screen.

-Note: For information about how to transfer results to Audit Workbench, see the Micro Focus Fortify Audit Workbench User Guide.
+Note: For information about how to open and view results in Fortify Audit Workbench or Fortify Software Security Center, see the Micro Focus Fortify Audit Workbench User Guide or the Micro Focus Fortify Software Security Center User Guide respectively.